 On the Record

-The system where dominant groups benefit from structural advantages and also have the power to discriminate against non-dominant groups who do not benefit from the structural advantages.
+Oppression is the system where dominant groups benefit from structural advantages and also have the power to discriminate against non-dominant groups who do not benefit from the structural advantages.

 Persuasion ID Goal

-Talking to people over the phone.
+Phone banking is talking to people over the phone.

-Following up with folks who are considering a donation or have made a commitment to donate, but haven’t yet made their contribution.
+A pledge chase is following up with folks who are considering a donation or have made a commitment to donate, but haven’t yet made their contribution.

 Political Action Committees (PACs)

-Organizations that combine money from many contributors to support candidates directly, and most endorse the candidate they fund, lending credibility and viability to those campaigns.
+Political action committees (PACs) are organizations that combine money from many contributors to support candidates directly, and most endorse the candidate they fund, lending credibility and viability to those campaigns.

-The smallest geographical unit in terms of election administration, with each precinct usually having a polling place.
+A precinct is the smallest geographical unit in terms of election administration, with each precinct usually having a polling place.
 Any given county can be broken down into potentially hundreds of precincts.
 Local organizing infrastructure is generally built at the precinct-level, each with a precinct captain.

-Precinct Captains/Committee Person
+Precinct Captain/Committee Person

-Soliciting donations from people who have already made a contribution to your campaign.
+Resoliciting is soliciting donations from people who have already made a contribution to your campaign.

 Retweet and Share

-Building a list of potential donors from personal contacts, removing duplicates, and organizing the list.
+Rolodexing is building a list of potential donors from personal contacts, removing duplicates, and organizing the list.

-The separation of email subscribers into smaller segments based on set criteria like geographic location, past contributions, and much more.
+Segmentation is the separation of email subscribers into smaller segments based on set criteria like geographic location, past contributions, and much more.

-Access to resources that promote a stable, healthy, and happy lifestyle.
+Social power is access to resources that promote a stable, healthy, and happy lifestyle.
 On a basic level includes food, shelter, safety and education.
 Resources can also include beneficial policies, positive media depiction, and social acceptance as normal.
 Groups with social power are able to influence culture and stereotypes that enhance or inhibit policy around marginalized groups.

-The direct influence on people by peers, causing an individual to change their attitudes, values, or behaviors.
+Social pressure is the direct influence on people by peers, causing an individual to change their attitudes, values, or behaviors.

-The process by which societies organize people into hierarchical groups based on characteristics like race, economic class, education level, and gender.
+Social stratification is the process by which societies organize people into hierarchical groups based on characteristics like race, economic class, education level, and gender.

-Person or entity who has an interest or concern regarding a particular issue.
+A stakeholder is a person or entity who has an interest or concern regarding a particular issue.

-Statewide Coordinated Campaigns
+Statewide Coordinated Campaign